-Alfonso Fontaina began playing drums at age 16 in Caracas, Venezuela.
+Alfonso Fontaina began playing drums at the age of 16 in Caracas, Venezuela.
 From that moment on, a natural and familiar connection with the instrument flourished.
 A year later, he began his formal drum studies with Cristobal Pitalua, one of the most renowned drum teachers in the country.
 At the same time, he started his formal training as a Music Composer at Ars Nova School of Music, with Maria Eugenia Atilano.

 Alfonso believes that education is about motivation and striving to achieve one’s full potential and that each individual’s learning process is different and unique.